gondiam/visualization_timeseries/README.md

-# visualization_timeseries
+# Time series visualization
-Visualization time series using highcharter
+Using the package highcharter we are going to visualiza the number of movements of mobile uvi of a region of Spain The movements are registered from 2019 to 2021.